MinchinWeb/openttd-progressive-rail/readme.txt

 Installation
 -------------------------------------------------------------------------------
-The easiest (and recommended) way to install the Set is use OpenTTD's 'Check
+The easiest (and recommended) way to install the Set is use OpenTTD's `Check
-    Online Content' interface.
-Search for "Progressive Rail Set".
+    Online Content` interface.
+Search for `Progressive Rail Set`.
 This also makes it very easy for me to provide updates.

-Manual installation can be accomplished by putting the "progressive_rail_x.grf"
+Manual installation can be accomplished by putting the `progressive_rail_x.grf`
-    file you downloaded in the  '..\OpenTTD\newgrf'  folder.
+    file you downloaded in the  `..\OpenTTD\newgrf`  folder.

-Once installed, the Set can be selected through 'NewGRF Settings' on OpenTTD's
+Once installed, the Set can be selected through `NewGRF Settings` on OpenTTD's
     main interface.

 Settings